Background

 Following the Survey

-Following the invertebrate survey results, specific advice suitable for the proposed works and the species found can be provided.
+Following the invertebrate survey, a report would be produced detailing specific advice suitable for the proposed works and the species found.
 This may include advice on suitable planting schemes in order to encourage specific species, or specific management regimes and timings of the work to promote diversity.

 Examples